jackkq/PickMyShot/README.md

 1. Install Anaconda.
 Installation instructions can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 2. Clone this repository or download using Code -> Download ZIP and unpack the .zip file.
-3. Open the Anaconda Prompt and enter
+3. Open the Anaconda Prompt, navigate to the project folder and enter
    ```
    conda env create -f environment.yml
    ```